-Pompeo says no sight of North Korea's Kim, real risk of famine in country
+Pompeo says no sign of North Korea's Kim, real risk of famine in country

-WASHINGTON (Reuters) - The United States has caught no sight of North Korean leader Kim Jong Un and is watching reports about his health, U.S. Secretary of State Mike Pompeo said on Wednesday, adding there was a real risk of famine in the country amid the coronavirus outbreak.
+WASHINGTON (Reuters) - The United States has caught no sight of North Korean leader Kim Jong Un and is watching reports about his health closely, U.S. Secretary of State Mike Pompeo said on Wednesday, adding there is a real risk of famine in the country amid the coronavirus outbreak.

-North Korean media has not reported on Kim’s whereabouts since he presided over a meeting on April 11, provoking speculation about his health and raising concerns about instability in the nuclear-armed country that could affect other North Asian countries and the United States.
+North Korean media has not reported on Kim’s whereabouts since he presided over a meeting on April 11, provoking intense speculation about his health and raising concerns about instability in the nuclear-armed country that could affect other North Asian countries and the United States.

 “We haven’t seen him.
 We don’t have any information to report today, we’re watching it closely,” Pompeo told Fox News after being asked about conflicting reports about Kim’s health.

-Pompeo said the United States was also monitoring the situation more broadly in North Korea, which borders China, given the risk presented by the coronavirus.
+Pompeo said the United States was also monitoring the situation more broadly in North Korea, given the risk presented by the coronavirus.

 “There is a real risk that there will be a famine, a food shortage, inside of North Korea too,” he added.
 “We’re watching each of those things closely, as they have a real impact on our mission set, which to ultimately denuclearize North Korea.”